BORJAMOME/-Users-borja-Github-SQL_Library/README.md

 ## Database Structure

-The system utilizes the following tables in the database:
+The system uses the following tables in the database:

 - `users`: Stores information about users registered in the library.
 - `books`: Contains details about the books available in the library.